rezasfl/CreditWorks/README.md

 # Accessing Package Manager Console
 1. Click on ```Tools > NuGet Package Manager > Package Manager Console ``` in your Visual Studio.
 1. If there are any Database issues, add ```TrustServerCertificate=True;``` at the end of your connection string.
-1. If you come across any other issues, bugs, or you manage to break the app somehow, please get in touch 😊

 ## Use Cases
 As a user, I should be able to: